As its Global Entrepreneurs Week, I wanted to share a few things with you …..

 I actually don’t believe in business plans, the things you think will make you the most money will make you the least and vice versa.
 It’s like a birth plan, you can’t plan these things, and attempting to do so is like mapping out the next few years of your life.
 Impossible.

 The one thing that always surprises me is when people say to me ‘you’ve been so lucky with The Handbook’ or ‘you set it up at the right time’, the truth is I don’t think it is about luck, you choose something that will work for you at that time, and if it’s not working you change it and focus on other elements that are working.
 For example, initially I always thought I would make money from our suppliers and when we started out we were merely, a directory, everything has shifted now, and it’s much more about content marketing, our suppliers accounts for less than 1% of our revenue.
-Now we make our revenue from: partnerships and producing great content for venues and our celebrity subscription model, if I had carried on with my original model, we would have gone bankrupt years ago.
+Now we make our revenue from: partnerships and producing great content for venues and our celebrity and influencer subscription model, if I had carried on with my original model, we would have gone bankrupt years ago.

 If you are thinking about setting up your own business there are so many different things and bits of advice I can give, but I want to hone in on a few key ones.